 In Dodge City Racketeering Case

-WICHITA, KAN.
-B A Dodge City gang member has been sentenced to 10 years on a conspiracy charge in a federal racketeering case, U.S. Attorney Barry Grissom said today.
+WICHITA, KAN. – A Dodge City gang member was sentenced Monday to 10 years for conspiring to attempt to kill a rival gang member, U.S. Attorney Barry Grissom said.

-Sierra-Medrano was one of 23 Norteno members indicted in May 2012.
-It was only the second time a federal RICO Act indictment (Racketeer Influenced and Corrupt Organizations Act) had been filed in Kansas.
-So far, 21 defendants have been convicted.
-Defendants Adam Flores and Jayson Vargas are awaiting trial.
+Sanchez is one of 22 Norteno gang members who have been convicted on charges contained in a federal indictment filed May 2012.
+It was only the second time a federal RICO Act indictment (Racketeer Influenced and Corrupt Organizations Act) has been filed in Kansas.

-Grissom commended the Dodge City Police Department, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Ford County Sheriff=s Office, the Ford County Attorney’s Office, the Kansas Bureau of Investigation, Assistant U.S. Attorney Lanny Welch and Assistant U.S. Attorney Aaron Smith for their work on the case.
+Grissom commended the Dodge City Police Department, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Ford County Sheriff’s Office, the Kansas Bureau of Investigation, the Ford County Attorney’s Office, Assistant U.S. Attorney Lanny Welch and Assistant U.S. Attorney Aaron Smith for their work on the case.